 What’s a Beltie?

-Technically, the Belted Galloway is a heritage beef breed originating from Galloway and prized for its succulent meat.
-More immediately, it and its offspring are charming beasties that adorn our hillsides – and occasionally our road signs!
+Technically, the Belted Galloway is a black cow with a band of white around its middle.
+It’s a heritage beef breed originating from Galloway and is highly prized for its succulent and juicy meat.
+Moreover, it and its offspring are charming beasties that adorn our rolling hillsides, along with the more familiar Highland Cow (or Heilan’Coo, as they are colloquially known!) – and occasionally you might also see them on our road signs!

 We love the interior design of the house, can you tell us more?

-The interior decoration of the house was designed by Ian Kay of No.16 Interiors.
+The interior decoration of the house was designed by Ian Kay of No.16 Interiors in Newark, Nottinghamshire.
 You can view more of his interior design work on his website.

 Tell us more about Castleview House!

-You will find two albums recording this and its conversion from a derelict Masonic Lodge to its present condition in the bookcase next to the Master Bedroom.
+You will find two albums recording this and the painstaking conversion of Castleview House from a derelict Masonic Lodge to its present condition, in the bookcase next to the Master Bedroom.
+You’ll also find nods to the property’s Masonic heritage dotted in and around the house.
+Can you spot them all?

 We trust that these answers are helpful to you.
-Should you have any more, please include them on your Friendly Feedback form before you leave.
+Should you have any more, please include them on your Friendly Feedback form before you leave and we’ll attempt to answer them for you.